ahdghazal/farmly/README.md

 ## Tools Used

 - **Visual Studio Code:** It was used as the primary Integrated Development Environment (IDE), for coding, editing, and debugging purposes.
-- **Android Studio:** It was utilized as an emulator to simulate and test the mobile application across a range of virtual environments.
 - **GitHub:** Collaboration and version control were facilitated through GitHub, which allowed work organization for us and efficient tracking of code modifications.
 Also, it was essential for deploying the continuous changes we were making on our server-side to our Amazon server instance and database.
 - **Firebase:** For features like real-time reminders and notifications.
 - **Pusher:** Which is a simple, scalable and reliable hosted realtime API that we used for chatting.